Centrum-IntelliPhysics/Neural-Operators-for-Natural-Hazards/README.md

 - `preprocessed_data/`: Ready-to-use data for model training and testing.
 - `additional_results/`: Results related to DeepFNO on wind datasets.
 -  Preprocessing scripts are provided in `scripts/preprocess/`.
--  For detailed results and visualizations, refer to: data/additional_results/ for DeepFNO wind case study.
+-  For results and visualizations of the DeepONet+FNO in the wind example, refer to: data/additional_results/.

 ---